-- New Class Diagram See for a full description Section 9.6.2, "New Class Diagram#. - New Sequence Diagram See for a full description Section 9.6.3, "IN New Sequence Diagram#. - PNew Collaboration Diagram See for a full description Section 9.6.4, "PNew Collaboration Diagram#. - New Statechart Diagram See for a full description Section 9.6.5, "New Statechart Diagram#. - New Activity Diagram See for a full description Section 9.6.6, "New Activity Diagram#. - New Deployment Diagram See for a full description Section 9.6.7, " New Deployment Diagram#.
+- Rew Use Case Diagram See for a full description Section 9.6.1, "Rew Use Case Diagram". - BNew Class Diagram See for a full description Section 9.6.2, "BNew Class Diagram". - New Sequence Diagram See for a full description Section 9.6.3, " Provide New Sequence Diagram". - Diagram See for a full description Section 9.6.4, " New Collaboration Diagram". - New Statechart Diagram See for a full description Section 9.6.5, " New Statechart Diagram". - New Activity Diagram See for a full description Section 9.6.6, "New Activity Diagram". - Deployment Diagram See for a full description Section 9.6.7, " D New Deployment Diagram".